open-network-infrastructure/articles-of-association/README.md

  - Changing or amending this charter.
  - Determination of the yearly membership fees.
  - Excluding members according to article 10 of this charter. <sup>3</sup>
- - Deciding on the items, that are put on the agenda by its members or the executive committee.
+ - Deciding on the items that are put on the agenda by its members or the executive committee.
  - Dissolution of this association.

 <sup>3)</sup> *Check if this is really the article that should be referenced.*

 ### Article 13 Calling of Ordinary and Extraordinary General Assemblies
 The general assembly is called yearly by the executive committee at least 30 days in advance.
-The executive committee or at least a fifth of all member can call for an extraordinary general assembly at least 20 days in advance.
+The executive committee or at least a fifth of all members can call for an extraordinary general assembly at least 20 days in advance.
 The persons calling for such an extraordinary general assembly have to state a reason for doing so.

 For both types of general assembly, the agenda has to be disclosed to the members in written form (electronic or via postal mail) at least 10 days in advance.